Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Mar 29, 2021

-If I'm Guilty of Crime in Los Angeles, Why do I Need a Criminal Defense Attorney?
+If I'm Guilty of Crime in Los Angeles, Why Do I Need a Criminal Defense Attorney?

-So, obviously, you don't want to just accept every consequence the prosecutor and judge might want to heap on you.
+So, obviously, you don't want just to accept every consequence the prosecutor and judge might want to heap on you.
 In addition to that, some prosecutors and judges are very conservative and harsh, while others are much more reasonable.

 Best Chance of a Favorable Outcome